clvv/fasd/README.md

 # F

-`f` is a tool for quick access to files in bash and zsh.
+`f` is a tool for quick access to files for POSIX shells.
 It is inspired by tools like `autojump`, `z` and `v`. `f` keeps track of files you have accessed, so that you can quickly reference them in the command line.